Disgaea: Recurring characters

 Most major characters from previous games make a cameo appearance, or lend their services to characters in later ones.
 The main characters of the first Disgaea game Laharl, Etna and Flonne are playable in every subsequent main title so far.
-Due to the large number of different Netherworlds being magically connected.
-Characters from other Nippon Ichi games and series, such as La Pucelle: Tactics, Marl Kingdom, Makai Kingdom, Phantom Brave, Soul Nomad, Z.H.P.
+Due to the large number of different Netherworlds being magically connected, characters from other Nippon Ichi games and series, such as La Pucelle: Tactics, Marl Kingdom, Makai Kingdom, Phantom Brave, Soul Nomad, Z.H.P.
 Unlosing Ranger VS Darkdeath Evilman, The Witch and the Hundred Knight, Battle Princess of Arcadias and The Guided Fate Paradox have also appeared in Disgaea games.

 Baal, the most powerful enemy in the Disgaea series, is a legendary overlord that appears as a recurring boss throughout the different games.
 Known as the Lord of Terror, he is a collection of evil souls that can transfer into other bodies when defeated.
 He often appears in a towering, monstrous form, though he is forced into more diminutive ones after being defeated.

 The Prism Rangers are a troupe of gag characters heavily inspired by the protagonists of the Super Sentai/Power Rangers universes.
 Each of the members are named after the colors of the rainbow with the word Prism preceding it, with their leader being "Prism Red".
 The Prism Rangers tend to be portrayed as weak, having been taken down in one shot or being unable to do the slightest bit of damage to their opponent.

 Asagi is a character meant to be the main character in a development hell Nippon Ichi title, Makai Wars.
 She constantly attempts to become the star of other games.
-She is voiced by different voice actresses in different games, each of whom also voices at least one other character in the respective game (Mamiko Noto in Makai Kingdom, Kana Ueda in Disgaea 2, Maria Yamamoto in Soul Nomad, Chiwa Saitō in Disgaea 3, and Kaori Mizuhashi in Prinny: Can I Really Be the Hero?).